naistangz/Technical_Training/docs/Week1_BusinessSkills/agile_methodology.md

 - Scrum is an iterative software model that follows a set of roles, responsibilities and meetings that never change
 - Scrum is an **Agile** process to focus on delivering business value in the shortest time
 - Scrum promotes accountability, teamwork and function in an iterative and incremental approach.
-- Scrum projects are driven by Scrum master along with product managers and developers.
 - Time frame for each built which are released into production are denoted as a sprint in a Scrum system
 - Scrum has two mandatory roles: **Product Owner** and **Scrum Master.**